Experiences of Eating Disorders

 ‘Seen But Not Heard’

 People with lived experience of eating disorders come together and share their stories to create awareness, to help educate others and to reduce stigma.
 They make the decisions about what is important to them and how this is conveyed.
 They draw on their experiences to raise awareness with the view to improving knowledge about eating disorders and eating disorder services.
-The group is facilitated by a CAPS worker, who has lived experience.

 What has the group been doing?